A customer is someone who buys something. A member is someone who belongs to something.

 We can however, borrow specific tactics from membership groups designed to build engagement and long-term loyalty.

 Start small.
-Try any of these 20 engagement tactics used by some of the largest membership organizations in the world.
+Try any of these 20 member engagement ideas used by some of the largest membership organizations in the world.

 1. Add a Membership Function